jgphilpott/polysmith/README.md

 # shapeMaker

-A tool to generate STL files for 3D printing.
+A tool to generate STL and OBJ files for 3D printing.